erdiaker/eksi-secki/README.md

 npm test
 ```

 Start Chrome.
-Open extension management page [chrome://extensions](chrome://extensions).
-Check "Developer mode" checkbox if it's not checked already.
-Click "Load unpacked extension" button, and choose the install directory to load the extension.
+Open extension management page (chrome://extensions).
+Check
+"Developer mode" checkbox if it's not checked already.
+Click "Load unpacked
+extension" button, and choose the install directory to load the extension.

 ## Usage

-After loading the extension, go to https://eksisozluk.com, and you should see a 'seçki' button on the top navigation menu.
-It will suggest a list of topics if you click on it.
-Keep in mind that you should spend some time on web site for the extension to learn your preferences and make good suggestions.
-Have fun.
+After loading the extension, go to https://eksisozluk.com, and you should see a
+"seçki" button on the top navigation menu.
+It will suggest a list of topics if
+you click on it.
+Keep in mind that you should spend some time on web site for
+the extension to learn your preferences and make good suggestions.

+## Privacy

+By using this extension, you DO NOT sent any data to me or any third-party
+server.
+The extension keeps all the collected data on your browser, without
+sending any part of it to elsewhere.